 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) regularly implements rules aimed at reducing energy consumption and pollution in the United States.
-With the latest 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new air conditioning systems, energy efficiency and if they mean you will have to replace your current AC system.
-Here are the answers to many of the frequently asked questions on this topic.
+The Department of Energy (DOE) continuously enacts rules targeted on reducing energy consumption and pollution in the United States.
+With the latest 2023 HVAC regulatory changes now in effect, you could wonder how these changes impact new air conditioning systems, energy efficiency and the need to replace your existing AC system.
+Here are the answers to the most frequently asked questions on the changes.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, apply to new air conditioning systems and heat pumps.
-These updates are designed to standardize and optimize energy efficiency, create more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new guidelines, which took effect on January1, 2023, apply to new AC units and heat pumps.
+These updates are supposed to standardize and optimize energy efficiency, generate more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a regular cooling season divided by the electricity consumed.
-The higher the SEER rating, the more energy efficient the unit is, as it can remove the same level of heat using less energy.
-This rating process has been an industry standard since the 1970s, enabling consumers to easily compare different AC units and choose ones that meet their energy efficiency needs.
+All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) specifying the level of cooling output over a typical cooling season (in British thermal units or BTUs) divided by the power consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the system is, as it can remove the same quantity of heat using less energy.
+This rating process has been an industry standard since the 1970s, enabling consumers to easily evaluate different AC units and choose ones that meet their energy efficiency desires.

 Some air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not take into account seasonal changes and instead measures the unit’s efficiency during peak use.
-EER is used for identifying an air conditioner’s performance during the hottest days of the year.
+Unlike SEER, EER does not factor in seasonal changes and instead assesses the unit’s efficiency during peak operation.
+EER is used for determining an AC unit’s abilities during the hottest days of the year.

-Heat pump heating efficiency is judged utilizing the heating seasonal performance factor (HSPF).
-This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-A lot like SEER and EER, a higher HSPF rating shows greater energy efficiency.
+Heat pump heating efficiency is measured using the heating seasonal performance factor (HSPF).
+This ratio finds the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
+Like SEER and EER, a higher HSPF rating signifies better energy efficiency.
 HSPF has been a standard heating efficiency metric since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the newest ways to evaluate AC and heat pump efficiency.
-These brand-new standards give homeowners a more reliable picture of their energy use when they install a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the newest ways to assess air conditioning and heat pump efficiency.
+These new standards give homeowners a more precise picture of their energy use when they install a particular AC unit or heat pump.

-SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
+SEER2-compliant units also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
 Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new HVAC systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation requirements mean SEER2, EER2 and HSPF2 are more accurate.
-They include testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.
+The changes in HVAC system testing criteria mean SEER2, EER2 and HSPF2 are more precise.
+They involve testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.

 The new AC and heat pump energy efficiency requirements for 2023: